What’s The Difference Between Tree Topping and Tree Pruning?

 Tree Crown Restoration

 Tree crown restoration, on the other hand, is a pruning technique used to help a tree recover from damage caused by disease, pests, or improper trimming.
 The damaged tree is thinned and ultimately repaired, which helps to make the tree more robust and solid.
 Proper pruning involves the removal of dying diseased wood plus loose and partially broken branches that expose the tree to infection or stunting growth.
 With proper pruning, limbs can regrow and be less susceptible to breaking.

 Consult a Certified Arborist For Proper Tree Care

-As you have learned, improper tree trimming can hurt your trees, lower your property value, and end up costing you money in the long run.
+As you have learned, improper tree trimming can hurt your trees, lower your property value, and cost you money in the long run.
 We always recommend consulting with a tree care professional before attempting to trim or prune your trees.
-An ISA certified arborist is a skilled professional that is knowledgeable in all aspects of tree care and maintenance.
-Certified arborists can help you identify the cause of your trees problems, recommend solutions, and provide expert advice.
+An ISA-certified arborist is a skilled professional knowledgeable in all tree care and maintenance aspects.
+Certified arborists can help you identify the cause of your tree's problems, recommend solutions, and provide expert advice.
 And they'll tell you how dangerous tree topping is and why it is not recommended, especially when there are safe alternatives.